wamp-proto/wamp-proto/spec/basic.md

 </a>
 </center>

-*Transports* provide a networking channel to carry *Sessions* and must have the following characteristics:
+A *Transport* connects two WAMP *Peers* and provides a channel over which WAMP messages for a WAMP *Session* can flow in both directions.
+A *Transports*  must have the following characteristics:

  * message based
  * bidirectional
  * reliable
  * ordered

-A *Session* is the transient conversation between two *Peers* attached to a *Realm* and running over a *Transport*.

 A *Realm* is a WAMP routing and administrative domain (optionally) protected by authentication and authorization.